ossf/scorecard/docs/checks.md

 Risk: `Medium` (possible compromised dependencies)

-This check tries to determine if the project pins its dependencies.
+This check tries to determine if the project pins dependencies used during its build and release process.
 A "pinned dependency" is a dependency that is explicitly set to a specific hash instead of allowing a mutable version or range of versions.
 It is currently limited to repositories hosted on GitHub, and does not support other source hosting repositories (i.e., Forges).

-The check works by looking for unpinned dependencies in Dockerfiles, shell scripts and GitHub workflows.
+The check works by looking for unpinned dependencies in Dockerfiles, shell scripts, and GitHub workflows which are used during the build and release process of a project.

 Pinned dependencies reduce several security risks: